jimbobbennett/HappySadAngryWorkshop/steps/CreateTheWebPage.md

 ## Rendering HTML

 To show a web page for the game, the Flask app needs to show some HTML.
-This HTML needs to be configurable to include a randmoly selected emotion.
+This HTML needs to be configurable to include a randomly selected emotion.

 There are two ways to return an HTML page from a Flask app.
-You can return text and have it wrapped into a simple HTML page, just like the existing `/` route, or you can use templates.
+You can return text or raw HTML, or you can use templates.
 Templates allow you to define some HTML that can show data in some way, and use that template with data to build an HTML page.
 For example if you wanted to show page with a list of names you could specify a template that iterated the list and returned list items, then use that template with some actual data to create the list in HTML.

 Converting a template and data to HTML is called *Rendering*.